asrivathsan/ONTbarcoder/README.md

 # ONTbarcoder
 ### Accessibility to Software
 Please check the releases in this repository: https://github.com/asrivathsan/ONTbarcoder/releases.
 The latest version of the software 0.1.9 has information on the files to use for MacOS in the release page, please choose the relavent one.
 The ONTBarcoder_manual.pdf details more detailed guidelines for troubleshooting in case of issues.
+####Windows
+Unzip [ONTBarcoder_0.1.9_exe.win-amd64-2.7.zip](https://github.com/asrivathsan/ONTbarcoder/releases/tag/0.1.9#:~:text=ONTBarcoder_0.1.9_exe.win-amd64-2.7.zip) and double click on the executable.
+In default mode the output files are stored in the same directory as the executable

+Windows has a character limit of path length as 256 characters.
+Therefore, please avoid placing the software deep inside the directory structure.
+Avoid spaces in folder names

+####Macintosh
+Use the DMGs for the version corresponding to your Mac.
+We recommend using the upgraded Mac (OSX11) and corresponding dmg file ONTbarcoder_0.1.9_OS11.dmg
+.
+We have also compiled for older versions; ONTbarcoder_0.1.9_OSX10_13.dmg has been tested in OSX 10.13 and 10.12.
+We would suggesting using this in first pass for 10.14/15

+In case DMG files give problems due to permission, you may use the standalone.tgz files.
+THese will contain numerous executables and the software should be run using ONTbarcoder_multiprocessing.

+####Linux
+Uncompress the tgz archive ONTbarcoder_multiprocessing_0.1.9_linux.tgz.  start the software from the terminal as by cd directory_containing_ONTbarcooderfiles ./ONTbarcoder_multiprocessing

 ### Software manual
 The manual is available as ONTBarcoder_manual.pdf in this repository